 Overall, the evidence is lacking.
 The very first studies hinted that baby sign language training could be at least somewhat advantageous, but only for a brief time period (Acredolo and Goodwyn 1988; Goodwyn et al 2000).

-And more recent studies — using stringent controls — have also failed to find any long-term vocabulary advantage for babies taught to sign (Johnston et al 2005; Kirk et al 2012; Fitzpatrick et al 2014; Seal and DePaolis 2014).
+And subsequent studies — using stringent controls — have also failed to find any long-term vocabulary advantage for babies taught to sign (Johnston et al 2005; Kirk et al 2012; Fitzpatrick et al 2014; Seal and DePaolis 2014).

-What about enabling better communication during infancy?
+Does signing lead to better communication?
 Is it true that babies can sign before they can speak?

 And this is especially true when there is a lot of individual variation, as is the case for the timing of language production.
-For instance, at 13 months of age, it’s normal for some children to produce as few as 4 words, while others might produce more than 80.
-What if by chance your small sample includes mostly early bloomers?
+For instance, at 13 months of age, it’s normal for some children to produce as few as 4 words, while others might produce many, many more.
+What if — by chance — your small sample includes mostly early bloomers?
 Or late bloomers?

 But surely there are situations where signing is easier than speaking?